lacity/street_designator/proposal_for_lacity.md

 <a name="#goals"></a>
 This will have three primary benefits.

- 1. [Increase the speed](#speed-goal) with which changes to street designations made by Planning are available to Plan Check Engineers.
+ 1. [Less time](#speed-goal) before changes to street designations are available to Plan Check Engineers.
     1. Reduce the amount of time spent by the Bureau of Engineering inputting changes to street designations
     2. Reduce the amount of time spent by Planning preparing change